 There are many ways to get lifted with live resin.
 Cannabis lovers have started to buy more concentrates because they are so versatile.

 Dabbing is most often associated with live resin and similar concentrates.
-This process will deliver maximum flavour and effect, which is typically what people with a lot of experience in cannabis are looking for.
-In order to dab, you’ll need the right supplies and a knowledge on how to actually dab in the first place.
+This process will deliver maximum flavor and effect, which is typically what people with a lot of experience in cannabis are looking for.
+In order to dab, you’ll need the right supplies and knowledge on how to actually dab in the first place.

 It’s very possible to vape flower, but it’s a lot easier to vape with cannabis concentrates.
 Live resin is quickly becoming one of the most popular products to pop into a vape cartridge.
-Because the terpenes are so well-preserved in live resin, live resin cartridges tend to deliver a great flavour without any synthetic ingredients mixed in.
+Because the terpenes are so well-preserved in live resin, live resin cartridges tend to deliver a great flavor without any synthetic ingredients mixed in.
 They can be on the pricier side compared to other vape cartridges, but for many cannabis lovers, the price is worth the quality and integrity of the product.

 You can read more about live resin, distillate, and other types of vape cartridges on our blog.